 Conclusion - which is the best Beaches Resort?
 Beaches Negril, Beaches Ochos Rios or Beaches Turks and Caicos?

 All three of the Beaches Resorts offer luxury, but my pick is Beaches Ochos Rios as the best value resort for a week's holiday.
-If money is no object and you plan to stay for two weeks then I'd probably go for Beaches Turks and Caicos which also has the best beach according to TripAdvisor reviewers.
+If money is no object and you plan to stay for two weeks, then I'd probably go for Beaches Turks and Caicos which also has the best beach according to TripAdvisor reviewers.

-Beaches Ochos Rios scores very well with reviewers (albeit very slightly lower than the other two) and has plenty of swimming pools, activities and restaurants to fill a week or more.
+Beaches Ochos Rios scores well with reviewers (albeit very slightly lower than the other two) and has plenty of swimming pools, activities and restaurants to fill a week or more.
 Beaches Ochos Rios offers the same range of childcare and an almost identical range of activities as the other two, but was the clear winner in our price comparison, sometimes by thousands of pounds.
 If you can afford it, you could then spend the saving on an accommodation upgrade.

 Beaches Turks and Caicos is the biggest and most impressive resort but unless you're staying for two weeks I doubt you'd be able to try out every restaurant and swimming pool.
 The weather is another factor - if you struggle with humidity and prefer lower temperatures, go for Beaches Turks and Caicos in the winter months (the same months as the UK's winter).